SRSG-Workshops/openrefine-data-cleaning-oct22/index.md

 > data we will use during the lesson.
 {: .prereq}

-> ## Outdated screenshots
+> ## Screenshots
 > Throughout this lesson we will make use and show content and screenshots from OpenRefine.
 As an actively
 > developed software, OpenRefine is adding new features or changing visual elements.
 Screenshots in this lesson may
->then become out-of-sync, refer or show content that no longer exists.
+> then become slightly out-of-sync and may not look identical as on your computer.
 {: .callout}